 Maintaining your Septic Tank

 One of the most important things you can do to avoid your septic tank alarm going off is to make sure that it is properly maintained.
 This means making sure there are no clogs.
 If you find a clog, you will want to use a septic-safe chemical drain opener or use a plumbing snake.
 If the clog is bad, you will want to call a professional out to ensure that the clog is dealt with.
-Clogs over time can destroy your septic tank.
+Clogs over time can destroy your pump tank.

 You want to make sure that you know the age of your septic tank.
 Generally, a septic tank has a lifespan of about 10 to 15 years.
 If your tank is nearing the end of 15 years, you will want to consider getting a new septic tank installed.
-If your septic tank is around ten years old, you may want to set up savings to where you will be able to afford a new septic tank within the next five years.
+If your septic tank is around ten years old, you may want to set up savings to where you will be able to afford a new pump tank within the next five years.

-Another great idea to ensure that you do not have any issues with your septic tank is to have an inspection at least once a year by a septic tank professional.
+Another great idea to ensure that you do not have any issues with your pump tank is to have an inspection at least once a year by a septic tank professional.
 They will be able to inspect the tank to make sure there are no issues.
 They will also check the alarm to make sure that it is in full functioning order and getting the proper power to it.

 If you hear your septic alarm going off and do not know precisely what to do, please contact the Original Plumber quickly.
-It would be best if you never neglected your septic tank alarm as it can be an indicator of a bigger problem.
+It would be best if you never neglected your septic system alarm as it can be an indicator of a bigger problem.
 Leaving septic issues alone can lead to costly repairs and a smelly yard.
-Call us today for an appointment so that we can address any septic tank issues you may have.
+Call us today for an appointment so that we can address any pump tank issues you may have.